 The principals in all other sections are selected based on a combination of seniority and assignment by the major teachers coordinated by the orchestra manager.
 There are occasional special auditions for prominent solo parts at the discretion of the major teacher.

-The Office of Student Services coordinates activities and events for students, and provides oversight and guidance to Student Council-sponsored activities.
+Student Services and/or Residence Life coordinate activities and events for students, and provides oversight and guidance to Student Council-sponsored activities.

 Some of these include: